Types of Paralysis

 Read more about hemiplegia.

 Paraplegia refers to paralysis below the waist, and usually affects both legs, the hips, and other functions, such as sexuality and elimination.
-Though stereotypes of paraplegia hold that people with this condition cannot walk, move their legs, or feel anything below the waist, the reality of paraplegia varies from person to person—and sometimes, from day to day.
+Though stereotypes of being paralyzed below the waist hold that paraplegics cannot walk, move their legs, or feel anything below the waist, the reality of paraplegia varies from person to person—and sometimes, from day to day.

 Thus paraplegia refers to substantial impairment in functioning and movement, not necessarily a permanent and total paralysis.
 Rarely, people with paraplegia spontaneously recover.
 This may be due to brain or spinal cord functions that are not yet understood, such as regeneration of neurons.
 More typically, paraplegics are able to regain some functioning with physical therapy, which works to retrain the brain and spinal cord to work around limitations while strengthening muscles and nerve connections.